Free Museum Passes and More Perks From Your LI Library Card

 - Whaling Museum and Education Center in Cold Spring Harbor

 East End Museums with Library Perks

 Museums in New York City, including Brooklyn, with Library Perks

 - Museum of the City of New York

 Kids can explore their creative side at Merrick Library's digital media center.
 Photo courtesy of Merrick Library

 More Perks to Be Had

-You might not be able to physically borrow it from the library, but at Merrick Library’s Walter Mintz Makerspace 3Doodler (3D pen), Ozobots (robot), and 3D printer are available for kids to use while exploring their creative side.
-Other communities whose libraries boast high-tech gadgets include Jericho, Smithtown (also located in Commack, Kings Park and Nesconset), Sachem Public Library in Holbrook, and Middle Country Public Library in Centereach/Selden, which also boasts a Nature Explorium, an awesome outdoor learning space for kids.
+You might not be able to physically borrow it from the library, but at Merrick Library’s Walter Mintz Makerspace a 3D printer is available for kids to use while exploring their creative side.
+Other communities whose libraries boast high-tech gadgets include Smithtown (also located in Commack, Kings Park and Nesconset), Sachem Public Library in Holbrook, and Middle Country Public Library in Centereach/Selden, which also boasts a nature explorium, an awesome outdoor learning space for kids.
 Curious about your roots?
-At many libraries, including Hempstead, you can now access ancestry databases.
+At many libraries, including Huntington, you can now access ancestry databases.